 Speed and Amperage Settings to Minimize Heat Input

-With consumables sorted for a narrow, stable arc, you’ll lock in heat control with the right speed/amperage pairing.
+With consumables sorted for a narrow, stable arc, lock in heat control with the right speed and amperage pairing.

-For 0.5 mm stainless, prioritize velocity—faster IPM reduces dwell, curbing distortion.
-Undershoot amperage on thin stock to avoid over-energizing the puddle; increase only until dross tails disappear.
+For 0.5 mm stainless, prioritize velocity.
+Faster IPM reduces dwell and curbs distortion.
+Undershoot amperage on thin stock to avoid over-energizing the puddle.
+Increase only until dross tails disappear.

 1) Set baseline:

-– 22 ga: start ~350 IPM with FineCut; dial amperage at the low end of the torch’s thin-sheet range; verify a clean, narrow kerf.
+– 22 ga: start around 350 IPM with FineCut.
+Dial amperage at the low end of the torch’s thin-sheet range.
+Verify a clean, narrow kerf.

 2) Tune amperage adjustments: